-Base CPI is the Consumer Price Index (All Groups Index) for Sydney as published by the Australian Bureau of Statistics at the quarter ending immediately prior to the date of imposition of the condition requiring payment of a contribution
+Base CPI is the Consumer Price Index (All Groups Index) for Sydney as published by the Australian Bureau of Statistics required by clause 136L of the Environmental Planning and Assessment Regulation 2000.
+Deferred payments of contributions will not be accepted.